Burao University

-The University of Burao UB is a university in Burao, Somaliland.
-It is an independent community-based higher education institution established in 2004 in Burao second best university in Somaliland, the capital city of Togdheer region in Somaliland.
+The University of Burao UB is a university in Burao, Somalia.
+It is an independent community-based higher education institution established in 2004 in Burao second best university in Somaliland, the capital city of Togdheer region in Somalia.
 Six batches graduated from UB until 2016.
 It has branches in other districts outside of Burao such as Sheikh, Aynabo and Oodweyne.
 In 2016, the school was selected as member of Association of Arab Universities.
 It has a bio-gas initiative done by faculty of Veterinary students and web development research done by faculty of ICT students.
 It has more than 10 faculties and departments.

 Campuses

 The University of Burao main campus is located in the northwestern Shacab suburb of Burao, situated about two kilometres from the city center.
 The site has a fenced area of about 3.75 ha, and consists of: